darth-dodo/commit-bridge/README.md

 #### Application Services
 - The `EventParserService` is the parent service used by the webhook and abstract the persistent data creation logic
 - It is consumed by the controller to parse the payload and find the required payload parser service
+- Services can be nested in other services
+- Services can be standalone software components or common logic can be extracted into Helper Concerns
+- The disadvantage of DRYing out in Helper Concerns is increased maintained complexity and coupling between multiple services through the Concerns

 ---